joeriks/FnX/Readme.md

 ####Helpers to easily map a single object ("Linq Select on object") or create functions (func's) on the fly.
 Especially well suited for functions that returns anonymous types.
 Encapsulates functionality.
+Also can do currying and recursion.

 *(any object).Select(func map)* maps any object to a new object (just like Linq Select).